 Applying for teacher training need not be held back due to gaps in subject knowledge, or lack of degree in that subject.

 We recognise that you may have built considerable subject knowledge, through employment for example, or that your degree may lend itself to a particular subject despite its main focus being something different.
-You may still be able to train to teach (and be eligible for the bursaries they attract) by building up or refreshing your existing knowledge with a subject knowledge enhancement programme.
+You may still be able to train to teach (and be eligible for the bursaries they attract) by building up or refreshing your existing knowledge with a subject knowledge enhancement course.

-About Subject Knowledge Enhancment Programmes
+About Subject Knowledge Enhancement Programmes

-SKE courses are available in Biology, Computing, Chemistry, Design and Technology, English, Geography, Languages, Maths, Physics, or Religious Education.
+SKE courses are available in Biology, Computing, Chemistry, Design and Technology, English, Languages, Maths, Physics, and Religious Education.
 If you apply to us, we may ask you to take an SKE course if we feel you have the right qualities to become a great teacher, but believe you need to complete additional subject training first.
 If that’s the case, we will offer you a place conditional on doing an SKE course.

 This could be for several reasons, including: